adhish9899/stat_arb/README.md

 # STATISTICAL ARBITRAGE BACKTESTING

 ## What is it?
-This repository contains code and data to conduct stat arb backtesting for the last 1 month approximately.
+This repository contains code and data to conduct stat arb backtesting from 2021-02-21 to 2021-03-21.
+Approx. 1 month data is available freely from IEX cloud.

 ## Dependencies
 ```bash